ibmeshach/ibmuniswap/README.md

-# Uniswap Exchange Contract
+# Uniswap Exchange Contract & Frontend

-This repository contains a Solidity contract for an Uniswap exchange.
-The contract allows users to swap between ETH and ERC20 tokens seamlessly.
-It provides functionalities such as liquidity provisioning, real-time pricing, and token swaps.
+This repository contains a Solidity contract for an Uniswap exchange, along with a frontend application that interacts with the contract.
+The contract allows users to seamlessly swap between ETH and ERC20 tokens, while the frontend provides a user-friendly interface to interact with the contract functionalities.

-## Features
+## Contract Features

 - `addLiquidity`: Allows users to provide liquidity to the exchange by depositing ERC20 tokens.
 - `getReserve`: Retrieves the current token reserve balance in the contract.